TheOdinProject/curriculum/foundations/html_css/block-and-inline.md

   ### Introduction
-The MDN box model article linked in the previous lesson mentions that different display types have subtly different box models and that you can change how a box is calculated by changing the `display` property.
+The MDN box model article linked in the previous lesson mentions that different display types have subtly different box models.
+It also mentions that you can change how a box is calculated by changing the `display` property.
 We will explore the different display values you can use further in this lesson.

 ### Learning Outcomes
 * You'll learn about "Normal flow."